-Training will be provided to equip the panel members with the skills required to understand and constructively input to the review meetings.
-Development sessions may take a variety of formats, beginning with a panel induction meeting, and with potential to provide training on other topics such as: sustainable design, landscape design or more practical topics such as how to read and interrogate architectural drawings.
+Training will be provided to equip panel members with the skills required to understand and constructively input to the review meetings.
+Development sessions may take a variety of formats, beginning with a panel induction meeting, and with potential to provide training on other areas such as: sustainable design, landscape design or more practical issues including how to read and interrogate architectural drawings.
 Topics will be identified with input from the panel members.

-10. SITE VISITS
+9. SITE VISITS